Senior Analyst - Analytics and Economics

 Ngā Tūnga | The Role

-The Analytics and Economics team develops evidence and advice on cross-sector impacts and policies to help people make good decisions about reducing emissions and adapting to the effects of climate change.
-This team includes the Commission’s NZ Emissions Trading Scheme (NZ ETS) experts, economists, and modellers.
+Our team develops high‑quality evidence and advice on cross‑sector impacts and policies to support good decision‑making on reducing emissions and adapting to the impacts of climate change.
+We bring together economists, modellers, and specialists in the New Zealand Emissions Trading Scheme.

 You will have or be developing towards having the following